-Chloe is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell
+Chloe is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 Experience & expertise

 Having completed her pupillage in criminal law, Chloe moved to the police team at Serjeants’ Inn Chambers in November 2022.
-She has successfully completed 6 months training under the supervision of James Berry and Elliot Gold, whilst also accepting instructions in her own right.
+She successfully completed 6 months training under the supervision of James Berry and Elliot Gold, whilst also accepting instructions in her own right.

 Police Law

 During her training Chloe gained a broad exposure to high profile and sensitive police law matters touching upon police misconduct, human rights, discrimination and civil actions against the police.
+She now uses this training in her own cases and as a led junior, including in a number of high profile, sensitive cases.

-She is regularly instructed in civil claims and has successfully secured strike out of claims against the police, with orders that the claims are totally without merit.
+She is regularly instructed in civil claims and has successfully secured strike-out of claims against the police, with orders that the claims are totally without merit.

 Chloe is also instructed to obtain civil orders such as those under the Proceeds of Crime Act 2002 and the Sexual Offences Act 2003 and has experience of appeal hearings regarding these civil orders.